-Risk type Risk grouping Risk name Risk definition Insurance Underwriting Underwriting Exposure Management Pricing Insurance exposures accumulate to an unacceptable level, are not fully understood or materialise unexpectedly.
-The risk of failing to price policies adequately, or making poor risk selection decisions.
+Risk type Risk grouping Risk name Risk definition Insurance Underwriting Underwriting Exposure Management Insurance exposures accumulate to an unacceptable level, are not fully understood or materialise unexpectedly.
+Pricing The risk of failing to price policies adequately, or making poor risk selection decisions.
 Authority Breach Accepting risks outside of agreed underwriting parameters or where authority limits have been breached.
+Contract or policy wordings Policy wordings are vague, incorrect and/or do not adequately reflect exposure assumed (including the risk of non-affirmative cover).